Omakase counter is open now.

 A few people questioned that why we do not set a "set price" for our counter customers.
 This is not easy to answer, but the main reason is because we have so many rare items that you won't find at any other restaurants.
 The availability and cost of these items varies seasonally.
 We do not want our customers to miss out on these rare delicacies by creating a pre-fixed menu.
 We prefer to interact and get to know our customers' culinary desires in this semi-course style.

 Charges for the counter vary depending on what is available for your course and how much you actually eat.
-Charges are start at $180 (unless you have huge appetite or you intend to have our most expensive items!).
+Minimum charges at $250 per person (tax & tips excluded) and generally stay there.

 It is best to enter the Omakase counter experience with an open and adventurous mind - your taste buds will be challenged.
-Also, due to our style of cuisine, there will be minor restrictions that we cannot accommodate, including vegan, non-seafood, and gluten intolerance who cannot have regular soy sauce.
+Also, due to our style of cuisine, there will be minor restrictions that we cannot accommodate, including vegan, non-seafood eater, and gluten intolerance who cannot have regular soy sauce.
 We will try our best to entertain all other people with all other dietary restrictions.
+If you are not adventurous or thinking to bring non-adventurous friends, please think twice, before you may experience awkward moment at counter.

-All cancellations made less than 5 business days before your reservation will be subject to charge of $30 per seat, and cancellations made less than 72 hours before your reservation and No-shows will be charged $100 per seat.
+All cancellations made less than 7 days before your reservation will be subject to charge of $30 per seat, and cancellations made less than 72 hours before your reservation and No-shows will be charged $100 per seat.

 Upon making your reservation, we will ask for some general information.